2006 Ford 400: Race

-Yeley led at the restart on lap 257 though he was passed soon after by Biffle on his left.
+Yeley led at the lap 257 restart, but was quickly passed by Biffle on the inside.
 On the following lap, Yeley lost second to Kahne.
-Johnson was overtaken by Harvick for seventh on the 259th lap, and Hamlin got ahead of Yeley to move into third place.
-On lap 262, the eleventh (and final) caution came out when Mears' engine failed, laying oil on the track.
+On the 259th lap, Johnson was passed by Harvick for seventh place, and Hamlin overtook Yeley for third.
+On lap 262, the 11th (and final) caution came out when Mears' engine failed, laying oil on the track.
 During the caution, Yeley stopped on the backstretch because his car had run out of fuel on the 265th lap.
 Biffle got the race back underway on the lap 267 restart.
 That lap, Kahne was passed by Truex for second.
 Biffle held the lead for the remaining two laps to take his second victory of the season, and the eleventh of his career.
 Truex finished second, Hamlin third, Kahne fourth, and Harvick fifth.
 Kenseth took sixth, Riggs came seventh, and Edwards placed eighth.
 Johnson finished ninth to win his first NASCAR Nextel Cup Series Championship.
-Bowyer rounded out the top ten finishers.
-There were fifteen lead changes among ten drivers during the course of the race.
-Kahne led for a total of 90 laps, more than any other driver.
+Bowyer completed the top ten finishers.
+There were fifteen lead changes among ten drivers during the race.
+Kahne led the most laps (90) of any driver.
 Biffle led twice for a total of 47 laps.

 Post-race comments

 Biffle appeared in victory lane to celebrate his second victory of the season in front of a crowd of 80,000 spectators; the win earned him $323,800.
-He said the win made up for the struggles he had during the season and praised his car for helping him claim victory, "It does a lot for us, Everybody knows this has been a tough year for us.
+He said the victory made up for his season struggles and praised his car for assisting him in winning, "It does a lot for us, Everybody knows this has been a tough year for us.
 It seems like we haven't been in the right place at the right time and then haven't had fast enough race cars and have had mechanical failures."
-Truex was enjoyed that a fast car enabled him to run strongly for most of the event, "It's been a pretty tough season.
+TTruex appreciated that his fast car allowed him to run strongly for most of the race, "It's been a pretty tough season.
 The last few months we've really come together and had some good runs and just to be able to close the deal, feels really good."
-Third-placed Hamlin was not disappointed over not winning the championship, "I figured we just fell back to fifth or sixth in points and who knows where we were going to end up, I was angry at the time, but I settled myself back down.
+Third-placed Hamlin was not upset about not winning the championship, "I figured we just fell back to fifth or sixth in points and who knows where we were going to end up, I was angry at the time, but I settled myself back down.
 It's been a great year for us," Hamlin said.
 "I'm ecstatic the way we ran.
 This is the way I wanted to end the year is with a top-five finish [because] these guys deserve it."